 It’s quite easy.
 Put something else over the newly formed sheet.
 This will put a different pattern on your paper.
 Putting different patterns on your paper’s surface can be called “Texturing”.
 See my new book, Arnold Grummer’s Complete Guide to Easy Papermaking, page 98, for easy step-by-step directions to many surface textures (patterns).
 To avoid the cover screen pattern, don’t use the cover screen.
 Instead, use a finely woven cloth, or something like Pellon interfacing.
 (Whatever you use will transmit its texture to your sheet.)
 After forming the sheet, put the Pellon interfacing directly on the wet mat of fibers.
 Then (1) remove water with the sponge.
 (2) Turn the screen/sheet/cloth package upside down so the paper making screen is on the top.
 (3) Apply the sponge to the screen for additional water removal.
 (4) Lift the screen.
 If an appropriate water interface between new sheet and cloth has been established, the sheet, with the aid of gravity, will probably stay with the cloth.
 (5) Put on couch sheets and press and do the remaining paper making steps.
 The cloth can be left on all during drying, or, it can likely be transferred from the cloth to the surface of a couch sheet, for more rapid drying.
 Using cloth, etc. is a little more “iffy” than is the cover screen.
 The screen is incorporated into my kit because it is the surest, safest, least problematic material for that particular paper making step.

 Only in that you probably haven’t looked closely at your paper making screen.
 Paper making screens are closely woven.
 Therefore it is easy for fibers to get stuck in some of the screen’s openings.
 These fibers will cause more to get stuck in subsequent sheets.
 Soon a sizeable spot in your screen is plugged.
 This prevents water from going through those openings.
 Where water doesn’t go – fibers don’t go.
 Ergo — a thin spot, or even a hole, in your sheet.
-Rinse your screen in clear water after every sheet.
+Rinse your screen in clear water after every sheet to prevent thin spots.
 Watch your screen for “plugs”.
 Attack plugs with water pressure from your sink spray, or even from a garden hose.
 Apply a stiff brush as the water is running.
 A pin might help dislodge the fibers.
+Clean a slow-draining screen in simialr fashion.
+Soak screen in water with dishwasher soap for several hours or overnight.
+Lay screen on a flat surface and scrub with a stiff brush.
+Rinse under running water.
 As always, prevention (regular between-sheet rinsing) is the best cure.

 Subtly, yes.
 But sometimes we are willing to accept the subtle harm to have our paper immediately.
 This occurs on huge paper machines that make paper at a mile a minute.
 More visible harm occurs if you iron in a matter that chars surface fibers, such as leaving the iron too long in one spot, or making thick paper that requires too much heat to dry.
 Turn paper over during heat drying.
 If it bothers you to iron right on the sheet, you can use a thin cloth over the fibers before applying the iron.
 See also: Three Ways To Dry Paper in the Information section on this site.